Harish225/speech_analysis/README.md

-# Speech Analysis Group Assignment (Final Project)
+# Speech Analysis - Ruby on Rails Web Application

 ## Heroku Site
 The heroku site can be found at: https://floating-fjord-4597.herokuapp.com/